Kobenhavn, Denmark: Day Seven

 I found the Fiorstraede that Athena had recommended with a couple of great stores on it and wandered around for a while looking at the clothes and design shops.
 When I came upon a coffee shop, I sat down for an overly-expensive-but-totally-worth-it Café Latte, while I wrote out a couple of postcards.
 The sun was out and the pedestrian street provided great people watching, including some very cute kids with their moms--- I am telling you Danish kids are the happiest, easiest babies in the world it seems.
 I never once heard one crying.
 Their moms would just walk around with them in their very posh prams (with huge wheels) where the baby is laying down covered (with mini down comforters) and all was peaceful.

 Once I got up to do a little more wandering, I found a grocery store where I bought food for lunch and dinner making for the next couple of days.
 Sunday and Monday are a Christian holiday (that I am unaware of) and so many things would not be open.
 It was a fairly uneventful visit, I had since mastered the tricky fruit buying (except I did get in trouble for not printing out a sticker for my bananas- for the record I tried, but couldn’t figure out the machine) and I also knew more about how to purchase dairy products with different fat and stinky contents.
-After heading to the post office, I caught a metro train to the main train station, and then caught an S-tog train to the suburbs.
+After heading to the post office, I caught a

 Friday night Arne and Athena took us out to a restaurant on top of a water tower in Roskilde.
 This restaurant is all windows and you can look out over the whole town including the fjord.
 We were there for sunset around 10 pm and it was gorgeous.
 We also had a wonderful dinner with them.
 After traveling with them and having them as a host family of sorts this last week, we have grown quite attached.
 It also works well that we have a lot in common in terms of interests.
 When they brought us back to the guesthouse in Riso, it was goodbye for a quick weekend of Kobenhavn and then flying out to Prague.
 It was sort of a bittersweet goodbye, hoping to see them again soon when they move back to our home state.